A Brothel, A Beauty And A Murderer! #23

 About This Book

-“A Brothel, A Beauty And A Murderer!” © 2016 by Raymond Cook is a 227 page (Explicit Sexual Content) story about a 1899 gold mining town in Colorado called Silverton.
+“A Brothel, A Beauty And A Murderer!” © 2016 by Raymond Cook is a 227 page (Graphic Sexual Content) story about a 1899 gold mining town in Colorado called Silverton.
 With 40 gold and silver mines both large and small there were 20 men for every woman.
 30 saloons and brothels catered to miners thirst and need for a woman for a couple of hours.
 Brothels and parlor houses were allowed within the Blair District which consisted of four square blocks.

 The Blair House on Blair Street was one of the town’s fanciest brothels.
 Only wealthy men came to her parlor house.
 By keeping a low profile and discreet customers Jewel Fanny the madame avoided unwanted attention from the sheriff or her neighbors.
 Her parlor house was a very profitable business.
 Jewel hired only the most beautiful and willing women.
 One of Annabelle’s regular customers was Greg Townsend, a very rich businessman.